 We know that measures such as the VEU program have been critical to achieving our world-leading climate targets to reduce our emissions by 45 to 50 per cent below 2005 levels by 2030 and 75 to 80 per cent on 2005 levels by 2035, ultimately working towards net zero emissions by 2040, and with these stats we are well on our way to achieving these targets.
-We have more than tripled the share of renewable energy in this state since 2014, generating now around 39 per cent of this state's power from renewables, and all throughout those opposite have said, 'It can't be done, it can't be d
+We have more than tripled the share of renewable energy in this state since 2014, generating now around 39 per cent of this state's power from renewables, and all throughout those opposite have said, 'It can't be done, it can't be done, it can't be done, it can't be done, it commend these two bills to the house.